Skip to Main Content

 A full text article is an article for which the entire text, tables and figures are available for you to read.

-Full text articles can often be identified by a PDF Full Text iconPDF full text icon or a HTML Full Text link.
-Clicking on the icon or link opens the full text version.
+Full text articles can often be identified by a PDF Full Text iconPDF full text icon or another link labelled 'Full Text'.
+Clicking on the icon or link opens the full text of the article for you to read.

 What is an indexed article?